Fasara/K8s-project/README.md

 ______

-### Pods
+## Pods

 In K8s, pods are the smallest deployable units and encapsulate application containers.
-Every pod is given a virtual IP address, and as they are ephemeral their IP address changes whenever they are created and destroyed they are given new IP addresses.
-So IP addresses are not a very reliable way to access the application
+Every pod is given a virtual IP address, and as they are ephemeral their IP address changes whenever they are created and destroyed.
+So IP addresses are not a very reliable way to access the application.

 ![](/diagrams/pod.drawio.svg)